Estimating the Intensive Margin Effect in Panel Data Settings: Introduction

-A key component of the identification strategy is the estimation of the principal strata proportions.
-I model sample selection using the CiC approach.
-Combined with a monotonicity assumption, this method allows point identification of the principal strata proportions.
-The required monotonicity assumption implies that treatment can affect selection only in `one direction' for all the units, ruling out the existence of one of the strata (e.g., units observed only if treated).
-I relax this assumption when the data include multiple sources of sample selection.
-Specifically, I assume each source is monotonic but allow them to have different signs.
+Another contribution of this paper is the estimation of the principal strata proportions.
+I also employ the CiC approach to model participation.
+Combined with a monotonicity assumption, as in the original Horowitz-Manski-Lee bounds, this method delivers point identification of the principal strata proportions.
+The required monotonicity assumption implies that treatment can affect participation only in `one direction' for all the units, ruling out the existence of one of the strata (e.g., units observed only if treated).\footnote{This assumption is analogous to the monotonicity assumption in IV settings \parencite{angrist_identification_1996} that rules out the existence of defiers.} In the job training context, this assumption implies that all workers employed without training would also be employed if trained.
+I relax this assumption when the data include multiple sources of participation.
+For instance, wages may be unobserved for both unemployed workers and workers who decide to migrate.
+I assume each source is monotonic while allowing the direction of monotonicity to differ across sources.
+For example, the training may reduce the probability of unemployment but increase the likelihood of migration for all units.
 This extension enables all four principal strata to exist while still achieving point identification of their proportions.
-This novel extension of the original Lee bounds could also be of interest in experimental settings.
+This novel extension of the original Horowitz-Manski-Lee bounds could also be of interest in settings where treatment is unconfounded.

 I illustrate the proposed methodology by analyzing a job training program in Colombia.
-Using data from \textcite{attanasio_subsidizing_2011}, I estimate the effect of the training on salaried earnings for the Always-Observed workers, i.e., those who have paid employment regardless of whether they received the training.
-I fail to reject the null that the policy did not affect this subpopulation of workers on average.
-However, when examining the QTT, I find that the estimated bounds vary across the outcome distribution, indicating heterogeneous effects with potential distributional implications.
-Finally, I contrast these findings with those obtained using a `naive' approach to sample selection, highlighting the relevance of the methodological framework developed in this paper.
+Using data from \textcite{attanasio_subsidizing_2011}, I estimate the intensive margin effect of the training on salaried earnings.
+I contrast these findings with those obtained using a `naive' approach, in which the CiC estimator is applied to units with observed wages.
+The `naive' approach suggests that the training increased wages by 13\% for trained units.
+In contrast, using the methodology presented in this paper, I fail to reject the null that the training's intensive margin effect was zero.
+When examining the $\qttao$, I find that the estimated bounds vary across the outcome distribution, suggesting heterogeneous intensive margin effects with potential distributional implications.